fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+That is the law according to the rules.
+  Dwight Schrute

 While most of us go through life afraid that people will think too little of us, [the apostle] Paul went through life afraid people would think too much of him.
   D. A. Carson